 Hydrants: This account pays the annual maintenance fees on the town's pressurized fire hydrants and also pays for repairs and maintenance to the dry hydrant system.
 It is also used to fund new dry hydrants.
-No new hydrants are included in this request.
+No new hydrants are included in this request, however the amount of money needed for the maintenance on the pressurized hydrants has been anticipated to increase due to the number of hydrants and maintenance fees.